 The History of Waxed Canvas

-- Waxed canvas, linked to oilskin, is a heritage fabric tied to the history of clipper ships.
+- Waxed canvas is a heritage fabric tied to the history of clipper ships.
 Historically, impoverished sailors would sew scraps of ruined or discarded sails and rub them with fish oil, grease, and later, linseed oil to create a waterproof poncho that protected their skin from harsh weather conditions at sea.
 In the mid-1800s, taking a cue from history, a Scottish mill contracted as a sail maker for the British military fleet responded to the creation of fast-moving clipper ships by replacing flax sails in favor of sails made from cotton impregnated with linseed oil.
 While early mariners noticed that wet sails were more efficient than dry ones, their weight slowed the vessels down.
 These new sails were stronger, lighter and more waterproof in heavy gales.
 This trend rapidly spread to protective clothing worn by fishermen and sailors, who now, not weighed down by sodden clothing, could respond more quickly to dangerous situations.
 However, all linseed-oiled cloths suffered the same issues: stiffness in the cold and a tendency to turn yellow with age.